 Kusshi and Kumamoto Oysters are often compared and share many characteristics with each other.
 Kusshi is considered the brinier of the two and more easily available, Kumamotos are usually grown a little south of us in Washington.

 Try my simple mignonette recipe for oysters on the half shell.
-Mignonette: Finely chop 2 Tbsp shallots, add to bowl.
-Top with 6 tbsp Champagne vinegar (red or white wine vinegar work well too).
+Mignonette: Finely chop 2 tablespoon shallots, add to bowl.
+Top with 6 tablespoon Champagne vinegar (red or white wine vinegar work well too).
 Stir and let sit for 15 minutes up to overnight and serve alongside your oyster platter.
-Let guests spoon a tsp or so of the mignonette onto their oyster right before shooting it back.
+Let guests spoon a teaspoon or so of the mignonette onto their oyster right before shooting it back.

 Grown in trays, this oyster has a slightly ruffled white and purply black shell.
 This mild and sweet oyster has cream and melon flavors with a an austere finish.
 These are so photogenic and their color and ruffles look royal like their name.